TLP-COI/text-data-course/_sources/00-introduction/tools-01env.md

 - Access the running server through your browser: `localhos:8888`, or automatic
 ```

-A common misunderstanding: Jupter is _not_ "python", and using it isn't really dependent on your python installation above.
+A common misunderstanding: Jupyter is _not_ "python", and using it isn't really dependent on your python installation above.
 Instead, the jupyter server frontend communicates with a programming language/interpreter _of your choosing_ through a jupyter _language kernel_.
 This architecture lets jupyter operate as a rich interface to [_many languages_](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels), not just python.
 That link has kernels to use anything from R and Julia to Haskell, Common Lisp, Clojure, MatLab, Ruby, or Fortran.